haiwen/seafile-admin-docs/manual/deploy_pro/deploy_in_a_cluster.md

 ```

-If you use memcached cluster, the way you setup the memcached cluster and the way to configure it in seafile.conf depend on your Seafile server version.
-The recommended way to setup memcached clusters can be found [here](memcached_mariadb_cluster.md).
+If you use memcached cluster, the recommended way to setup memcached clusters can be found [here](memcached_mariadb_cluster.md).

-**Memcached Configuration after Seafile Pro 6.2.11**
+**Memcached Configuration**

-Since version 6.2.11, the recommended way to setup memcached cluster has been changed.
 You'll setup two memcached server, in active/standby mode.
 A floating IP address will be assigned to the current active memcached node.
 So you have to configure the address in seafile.conf accordingly.

 ```
 [cluster]